lando/lando/docs/config/pantheon.md

 # Switch to the env called "feature-1"
 lando switch feature-1

-# Swtich to the env called "feature-1" but ignore grabbing that env's files and database
+# Switch to the env called "feature-1" but ignore grabbing that env's files and database
 # Note that this is basically a glorified `get fetch --all && git checkout BRANCH`
 lando switch feature-1 --no-db --no-files
 ```